Generalised Information Systems Capture L-Domains: Introduction

 Here, we show that the category of generalized information systems and approximable mappings is equivalent to the category of L-domains.
 Similar results are derived for algebraic L-domains and bounded-complete domains.
 In both cases the corresponding generalised information systems satisfy just one additional condition.

 Note that a logic-oriented approach to L-domains has also been presented by Zhang \cite{zh92a}.
 However, the representation considered in that paper is motivated by Gentzen-style proof systems and therefore differs from Scott's original approach.
 Moreover, only algebraic L-domains are captured and the function space construction is not considered.
 Chen and Jung \cite{cj06} developed a logic for describing algebraic L-domains following Abramsky's Domain Theory in Logical Form approach \cite{ab91}.
+The logic is an infinitary propositional logic allowing the formation of infinitely long disjunctions satisfying a disjointness property.
+Derivations are based on a Gentzen-style sequent calculus.
+A similar logic allowing only finite disjunctions is used by Wang and Li~\cite{wll20} for Lawson-compact algebraic L-domains.
+As shown by the same authors~\cite{wlbc20}, propositional logic with a constant for truth and conjunction as the only logical connective represents proper bounded-complete continuous domains.

 A Scott-style logic-oriented approach capturing general L-domains was introduced by the present author in \cite{sp12}.
 However, as in the other approaches, consistency witnesses were hidden.
 Each consistent set was required to contain its witness, which led to the unsatisfying situation that subsets of consistent sets needed not be consistent again.
 The problem is eliminated in the present approach.
 All requirements now have a clear logical meaning.